 Aspiration pneumonia - Pulmonary

-The infection is often polymicrobial, including oropharyngeal anaerobic bacteria and aerobic bacteria, but gram-negative bacilli, Staphylococcus aureus, Pseudomonas aeruginosa, Streptococcus pneumoniae, Haemophilus influenzae, and Enterobacteriaceae are not uncommon, particularly in individuals exposed to a health care setting.
+The infection is often polymicrobial, including oropharyngeal anaerobic bacteria and aerobic bacteria.
+Gram-negative bacilli, Staphylococcus aureus, Pseudomonas aeruginosa, Streptococcus pneumoniae, Haemophilus influenzae, and Enterobacteriaceae are not uncommon, particularly in individuals exposed to a health care setting.

-Typical bacterial aspiration pneumonia evolves with an indolent course over several days to weeks with foul-smelling sputum, low-grade fever, and malaise.
-Patients commonly have periodontal disease or some degree of underlying neurologic disease and may have associated weight loss and anemia.
+Typical bacterial aspiration pneumonia evolves with an indolent course over several days to weeks with common signs and symptoms of pneumonia.
 Hospital-acquired aspiration pneumonia may develop more rapidly based on bacterial organisms.
-Complications include necrotizing pneumonia, lung abscesses, acute respiratory distress syndrome, and empyema.
+Vital signs may include fever, tachycardia, hypoxia, and possibly hypotension.
+Complications include necrotizing pneumonia, lung abscesses, ARDS, and empyema.

 J69.8 – Pneumonitis due to inhalation of other solids and liquids